michaeljoseph04/blog/_posts/2019-04-03-R-GIS-introduction.markdown

 The result will produce a simple chloropleth map differentiating the count of the collisions across neighborhoods in Seattle.

 ## Importing and Wrangling Data

+The data I will be using is available from the [City of Seattle](https://data.seattle.gov/), which has made great strides in [Open Data practices](http://www.seattle.gov/tech/initiatives/open-data).
+To begin, I will use:

+- [Vehicle collisions data](https://data.seattle.gov/Transportation/Collisions/vac5-r8kk), which is available as [.csv file](http://data-seattlecitygis.opendata.arcgis.com/datasets/5b5c745e0f1f48e7a53acec63a0022ab_0.csv).
+- [City Clerk data on the neighborhoods of Seattle](https://data.seattle.gov/dataset/City-Clerk-Neighborhoods/926y-cwh9), specifically the [shapefile](http://data-seattlecitygis.opendata.arcgis.com/datasets/b76cdd45f7b54f2a96c5e97f2dda3408_2.zip) of the neighborhood boundaries with their identities.

 We will import all the libraries we need:
 ```